-The FDA has never cleared or approved a baby product to prevent or reduce the risk of SIDS.
+To date, the FDA has not cleared or approved any baby products to prevent or reduce the risk of SIDS.
 The agency is not aware of any scientific studies supporting the safety and effectiveness of a baby product to prevent or reduce the risk of SIDS.

 To get FDA approval or clearance to market a medical device, the manufacturer must prove:

 - there is reasonable assurance of the device’s safety and effectiveness; or

 - the medical device is "substantially equivalent" to a device already legally marketed for the same use.